joeshaw/dbr/README.md

 ```

 ### Amazing instrumentation
 Writing instrumented code is a first-class concern for gocraft/dbr.
 We instrument each query to emit to a gocraft/health-compatible EventReceiver interface.
 NOTE: we have not released gocraft/health yet.

-This allows you to hook up query times to
+This allows you to instrument your app to easily connect gocraft/dbr to your metrics systems, such statsd.

 ### Faster performance than using using database/sql directly
 Every time you call database/sql's db.Query("SELECT ...") method, under the hood, the mysql driver will create a prepared statement, execute it, and then throw it away.
 This has a big performance cost.